aimclub/Fedot.Industrial/README_en.rst

 The repository includes the following directories:

+- The ``api`` folder contains the main interface classes and scripts
 - Package ``core`` contains the main classes and scripts
-- Package ``cases`` includes several how-to-use-cases where you can start to discover how the framework works
+- Package ``examples`` includes several how-to-use-cases where you can start to discover how the framework works
 - All unit and integration tests are in the ``test`` directory
 - The sources of the documentation are in ``docs``